Skip navigation

 Purpose

-To describe the University's requirements regarding the preparation, submission and consideration of requests to establish, modify or disestablish micro-credentials, and the roles of key stakeholders and committees involved in the processing of proposals.
+To describe the University's requirements regarding the preparation, submission and consideration of requests to establish, modify or disestablish micro-credentials and MOOCs, and the roles of key stakeholders and committees involved in the processing of proposals.

 Definitions